Gholam-Hossein Mohseni-Eje'i

-Gholam-Hossein Mohseni-Eje'i (غلامحسین محسنی اژهای, [ɢolɒːmhoˈsejn mohseˈniː eʒeˈjiː]; born 29 September 1956) is an Iranian conservative politician, Islamic jurist and prosecutor who currently serves as Chief Justice of Iran.
+Gholam-Hossein Mohseni-Eje'i (غلامحسین محسنی اژهای, [ɢolɒːmhoˈsejn mohseˈniː eʒeˈjiː]; born 29 September 1956) is an Iranian conservative politician, Islamic jurist and former prosecutor who currently serves as Chief Justice of Iran.

-He was the minister of intelligence from 2005 to July 2009, when he was abruptly dismissed.
-He has also held a number of governmental posts since 1984.
+He was the Iranian minister of intelligence from 2005 to July 2009, when he was abruptly dismissed.
+He also held a number of other governmental posts since 1984.

 Early life and education

-Gholam Hossein Mohseni-Eje'i was born in Ezhiyeh, Isfahan, Imperial State of Iran in 1956.
+Gholam Hossein Mohseni-Eje'i was born in Ezhiyeh, Isfahan, Imperial State of Iran, in 1956.
 He is a graduate of the Haqqani school in Qom and one of his teachers was Mesbah Yazdi.
 He also received a master's degree in international law from the Haqqani school.

 Career

-Mohseni-Eje'i served as Head of the Ministry of Intelligence's Select Committee from 1984 to 1985.
-He was then Representative of the Head of Judiciary to the Ministry of Intelligence (1986–88).
+Mohseni-Eje'i served as Head of the Iranian Ministry of Intelligence's Select Committee from 1984 to 1985.
+He was then Representative of the Iranian Head of Judiciary to the Ministry of Intelligence (1986–88).
 From 1989 to 1990, he served as Head of the Prosecutor's Office for economic affairs.
 Next, he held the post of Representative of the Head of Judiciary to the Ministry of Intelligence, from 1991 to 1994.
 His next post was Prosecutor of the Special Clerical Court, which he held from 1995 to 1997.
-He was appointed Minister of Intelligence on 24 August 2005 after securing 217 votes in his favor at the Majlis.
+He was appointed Iranian Minister of Intelligence on 24 August 2005 after securing 217 votes in his favor at the Majlis of Iran.

 He was in office until 26 July 2009, when he was abruptly dismissed.
-No reason was given for his dismissal, but it was thought to be connected to his opposition to the appointment of Esfandiar Rahim Mashaei as first vice-president.
-As a spokesman for the judiciary, he has also been accountable to the media and journalists.
+No reason was given for his dismissal.
+It was thought by some to be connected to his opposition to the appointment of Esfandiar Rahim Mashaei as first vice-president.

+As a spokesman for the judiciary, he has also been a spokesman to the media and journalists.

 Prosecutor general

-Shortly after his dismissal, on 24 August 2009, he was appointed Prosecutor general of Iran by the Head of Judiciary, Ayatollah Sadeq Larijani, replacing Ghorbanali Dorri-Najafabadi.
+Shortly after his dismissal, on 24 August 2009, he was appointed Prosecutor-General of Iran by the Head of Judiciary, Ayatollah Sadeq Larijani, replacing Ghorbanali Dorri-Najafabadi.

-Special Clergy Court
+Special Clerical Court

 In 1998, with the ruling of Seyyed Ali Khamenei, he succeeded Mohammad Reyshahri, who held the position of Attorney General of the Special Clerical Court.
 He has also been the Special Prosecutor for the Clergy for two years.

-One notable incident during his tenure at Special Clergy court is having a fight with Eisa Saharkhiz and biting him.
+One notable incident during his tenure at Special Clergy court was him having a fight with Isa Saharkhiz, and biting him.

-Scientific records
+Teaching

-Mohseni Ejei has a teaching background in the Baqer al-Uloom College of the Ministry of Intelligence, teaching in the educational department of the Revolutionary Courts, as well as the Faculty of Judicial Sciences.
+Mohseni Ejei has taught in the Baqer al-Uloom College of the Ministry of Intelligence, in the educational department of the Islamic Revolutionary Court, as well as the Faculty of Judicial Sciences.